-Forests occur in some parts at least on all continents.
+Forests occur on all continents at least to some extent.
 Although knowledge concerning the exact nature and distribution of these forests is still incomplete, it is possible to estimate the amount of forest land in the world in 2000 as about six billion acres, or 18 percent of the earth’s surface.
 This area is progressively decreasing as the human population soars.
 These forests are distributed on the different continents as 25% in Asia, 24% in South America, 18% in North America, 8 percent in Africa, 9% in Europe and only 3% in Australia and Oceania.
 Forests were, of course, originally much more abundant than they are at the present time.

 The softwoods or conifers comprise 34 percent of the total forest area occurring in pure stands or mixed with hardwoods.
 They are especially abundant in the colder climates, about 90% occurring in the north temperate zone.
 When they are found in warmer regions, conifers are restricted to the higher altitudes unless they have been imported as exotic species (e.g., Monterrey Pine).
 For hardwoods a distinction is usually made between temperate and tropical species.
 The former occur 16% and the latter 35% of the total forest area.
 As in the case of conifers, most of the temperate hardwoods (ca. 85%) are located in the north temperate zone.
 It is interesting that three-quarters of the world’s population lives in this area and consumes nearly 90% of all the wood used.
 It is of great economic importance that both softwoods necessary for general construction and hardwoods have been readily available throughout this area.
 As a result of the depletion of native forests, attention has been turned to the tropical forests, which continue to be decimated by clear cutting.